Yandex Cloud

 • Troubleshoot identified issues.

-Yandex StoreDoc cluster performance drops most often due to one of the following:
+Yandex StoreDoc cluster performance decline most often stems from one of the following causes:

 • Locks.